Davywiz/flutter_feed_app/README.md

 ## Architecture
 Riverpod is used for state management due to its simplicity and testability.
 The project is structured into features for clarity and scalability.

+## Continuous Integration
+ A GitHub Actions workflow (.github/workflows/flutter_test.yml) runs widget tests on each push/pull request to main.
+The workflow fails if any test fails, ensuring code quality.

 ## Screenshots
 ![Home Screen](screenshots/home_screen.png)